Twin Suns: Development and writing

 The duel between Kenobi and Maul lasts for less than three seconds, ending with a decisive defeat for Maul.
 The writers knew the decision would be controversial but decided to go against the expectation of a protracted duel in favor of emphasizing the tension behind it, which they believed would better convey the characters' growth.
 Co-writer Henry Gilroy described the prolonged tension as the two characters "playing [the duel] out in their head" by drawing from their previous encounters.
-Furthermore, the episode drew inspiration from the 1954 film Seven Samurai by Akira Kurosawa, whose films were cited as major inspirations by George Lucas during the development of the original Star Wars film (later known as Star Wars Episode IV – A New Hope).
+Furthermore, the episode drew inspiration from the film Seven Samurai (1954) by Akira Kurosawa, whose films were cited as major inspirations by George Lucas during the development of the original Star Wars film (later known as Star Wars Episode IV – A New Hope, 1977).
 Specifically, Filoni likened Kenobi to the Seven Samurai character Kyuzo, who avoids fighting, knowing the resulting battle would be swift.
-He also compared the episode's duel to one in the film, where the samurai "is moving with intention and grace," in contrast to his angry opponent, "who is moving his feet a lot and does not have a steady position."
+He also compared the episode's duel to one in the film, where the samurai "is moving with intention and grace," in contrast to his angry opponent, "who is moving his feet a lot and does not have a steady position".
 This contrast is seen between Kenobi and Maul, and is meant to highlight the former's evolution from a "young brash kid that went into a fight with Maul" to an enlightened master only fighting to protect others, while depicting Maul as a mostly static character consumed by revenge.
 Attention was also given to Kenobi's movements in the lead up to the duel, which again symbolized his evolution; he first takes up the pose of a young Obi-Wan, before switching to the one he uses against Darth Vader in A New Hope; reacting to Maul's movements, he shifts into his final pose, which is that of his former master, Qui-Gon Jinn.
-This pose baits Maul into attacking Kenobi with the same move he used to kill Qui-Gon Jinn in The Phantom Menace, which Kenobi predicts and counters, resulting in Maul's defeat.
-Overall, Filoni hoped the duel could represent one of the most important conflicts in the Star Wars saga, which was "the difference between the Jedi and the Sith […] the Jedi become selfless and the Sith remain selfish."
+This pose baits Maul into attacking Kenobi with the same move he used to kill Qui-Gon Jinn, which Kenobi predicts and counters, resulting in Maul's defeat.
+Overall, Filoni hoped the duel could represent one of the most important conflicts in the Star Wars saga, which was "the difference between the Jedi and the Sith […] the Jedi become selfless and the Sith remain selfish".

 In the final scene of the episode, the silhouette of a young Luke Skywalker is seen running around the Lars farm while Kenobi watches from a distance.
 Luke is depicted at the same age is Ezra, whose animation model was reused for the silhouette.
-According to Filoni, the scene was partly based on his philosophy of "[looking] at every episode of Rebels as if you’ve never seen Star Wars before"; it would give new viewers some needed context as to who Kenobi was protecting while satisfying existing fans with a returning character to end off the story.
+According to Filoni, the scene was partly based on his philosophy of "[looking] at every episode of Rebels as if you've never seen Star Wars before"; it would give new viewers some needed context as to who Kenobi was protecting while satisfying existing fans with a returning character to end off the story.
 The scene also features the voice of Aunt Beru, played by Shelagh Fraser in A New Hope, from the film's archival footage.